The most important determinators in the analysis of a potential bone tumor are:

-In the table on the left the morphology of a bone lesion is combined with the age of the patient.
+There are many ways of splitting age groups, as can be seen in the table, where the morphology of a bone lesion is combined with the age of the patient.

 Notice the following:

-- Infections, a common tumor mimic, are seen in any age group.
+- Infections, a common tumor mimicker, are seen in any age group.

 - Infection may be well-defined or ill-defined osteolytic, and even sclerotic.